-There is also the option to take a specialist LLM (Masters of Law ) programme such LLM International Law or LLM Islamic Law.
+There is also the option to take a specialist LLM (Masters of Law ) programme such as LLM International Law or LLM Islamic Law.
 Information about what programmes are available can be found on the LLM Masters in Law pages.

-You will be able to confirm which structure of the LLM you want to follow when you enrol on the programme
+You will be able to confirm which structure of the LLM you want to follow when you enrol on the programme.

 For example, If you have applied to study for a specialist LLM programme (eg LLM in International Law), you will make your final course selection at enrolment.
 In order to be awarded a specialist LLM you must fulfil all the requirements attached to that programme